Sabarimala review: What 5 judges had said in the original verdict

 Issues raised have serious implications for all religions.
 Issues which have deep religious connotation should be tinkered with to maintain a secular atmosphere in the country.

-The right to equality claimed by some conflicts with the right to follow a religious practise, is again a fundamental right.
+The right to equality claimed by some conflicts with the right to follow a religious practice is again a fundamental right.

 India has diverse religious practises and constitutional morality would allow anyone to profess and practise a religion she or he believes in and it is not for the court to interfere in such religious practises, even it may appear discriminatory.

 The present judgment will not be limited to Sabarimala alone and it will have wide ramifications.
-Issues of deep religious sentiments should not interfered into.
+Issues of deep religious sentiments should not interfere.

-What is essential practise in a religion is for the religion to decide.
+What is essential practise in religion is for the religion to decide.
 It is a matter of personal faith and India is a land of diverse faiths.
 Constitutional morality in a pluralistic society gives freedom to practise even irrational customs.

 Judges cannot intervene and decide on whether a practice is violative of fundamental rights or not.

 Personal views of judges do not matter.
-A religious denomination has freedom to believe and even practice even if their beliefs are illogical or irrational.
+A religious denomination has the freedom to believe and even practice even if their beliefs are illogical or irrational.